 Zia's pottery has been made from brick red clay, tempered with crushed basaltic rock and hard-fired for several hundred years.
 A white slip was added to the process a couple hundred years ago.
 The product is durable, as evidenced by the large number of older surviving pots.
 Their pottery is very similar in style and design to that of Acoma except that Zia pots have thicker walls and are overall much heavier.
 They also prefer very stylized designs of birds and water with red and black arches (rainbow patterns).
 The Acoma and Laguna bird is the parrot while the Zia bird is the roadrunner.

-The arrival of tourists on the railroads in the late 1800's may have influenced Zia bird designs to become more natural as their roadrunners became more recognizable as roadrunners.
-Also highly recognizable is the Zia "Sun" symbol.
-Originally stolen from a cache of Zia sacred ceremonial artifacts, it's present now even on the New Mexico state flag.
+The arrival of tourists on the railroads in the late 1800s may have influenced Zia bird designs to become more natural as their roadrunners became more recognizable as roadrunners.
+Also highly recognizable is the Zia "Sun" symbol, taken from a ceremonial jar that had been stolen from the tribe's cacique in the early 1890s.

-Today, there are still a significant number of Zia potters turning out products in the traditional way using traditional designs.
+Today, Zia potters are still making clay products in the traditional manner using traditional designs.
 Among those potters are the Toribio, Medina, Gachupin and Pino families.